QuickBooks Blog

 Types of General Ledger Accounts

-General Ledger Accounts can be put into five categories.
-These are as follows.
+General ledger accounts can be put into five categories:

-Assets are nothing but the resources your business entity owns.
-These resources have the capacity to generate cash flows.
-Thus, assets are items of economic value that can be converted into cash or cash equivalents.
+Assets are the resources your business owns, and these resources have the capacity to generate cash flows.
+Assets are items of economic value that can be converted into cash or cash equivalents.

-Furthermore, the assets are categorized into current assets and fixed assets.
-These are typically reported on the left-hand side of your company’s balance sheet.
+The assets are categorized into current assets and fixed assets, and are typically reported on the left hand side of your company’s balance sheet.

 • Cash